Anti-Romani sentiment: Norway

 In Norway, Romani, in common with other marginalised groups, were sterilised by the state, a practice which continued until 1977.
-In the period 1934-1977 a total of 125 sterilisations were performed on Romanis in Norway, accounting for 0.00288% of the total number of documented sterilisations.
+In the period 1934-1977, a total of 125 sterilisations were performed on Romani people in Norway, accounting for 0.00288% of the total number of documented sterilisations.

 Anti-Romanyism in Norway flared up in July 2012, when roughly 200 Romani people settled outside Sofienberg church in Oslo and were later relocated to a building site at Årvoll, in northern Oslo.
 The group was subjected to hate crimes in the form of stone throwing and fireworks being aimed at and fired into their camp.
 They, and Norwegians trying to assist them in their situation, also received death threats.
 Siv Jensen, the leader of the right-wing Progress Party, also advocated the expulsion of the Romani people resident in Oslo.

+Serbia

+The Serbian Roma community in Serbia experiences significantly higher levels of unemployment, poverty, and discrimination compared to others.

 Switzerland

 A Swiss right-wing magazine, Weltwoche, published a photograph of a gun-wielding Roma child on its cover in 2012, with the title "The Roma are coming: Plundering in Switzerland".
 They claimed in a series of articles of a growing trend in the country of "criminal tourism for which eastern European Roma clans are responsible", with professional gangs specializing in burglary, thefts, organized begging and street prostitution.
 The magazine immediately came under criticism for its links to the right-wing populist People's Party (SVP), as being deliberately provocative and encouraged racist stereotyping by linking ethnic origin and criminality.
-Switzerland's Federal Commission against Racism is considering legal action after complaints in Switzerland, Austria and Germany that the cover breached antiracism laws.
+Switzerland's Federal Commission against Racism is considering legal action after complaints in Switzerland, Austria, and Germany that the cover breached antiracism laws.

 The Berlin newspaper Tagesspiegel investigated the origins of the photograph taken in the slums of Gjakova, Kosovo, where Roma communities were displaced during the Kosovo War to hovels built on a toxic landfill.
 The Italian photographer, Livio Mancini, denounced the abuse of his photograph, which was originally taken to demonstrate the plight of Roma families in Europe.

 Turkey

-Romani people in Turkey, have many problems in everyday life, e.g. in jobs, professions, as well as the report of mysterious death of a young Turkish Roma soldier from East Thrace in May 2021, who served his military service in Itlib, exclusion from corona aid 2020, exclusion from earthquake aid 2023, expelled from places there live since century like Sulukule in 2007 and Bayramiç in 1970.
-Due to exclusion, many deny their Romani origins as much as possible and pretend to be Turks.
+Romani people in Turkey have many problems in everyday life, e.g., in jobs and professions.
+In May 2021, there was also a report of the mysterious death of a young Turkish Roma soldier from East Thrace, who served his military service in Itlib.
+Romani people have also faced exclusion from coronavirus aid in 2020 and from earthquake aid in 2023, and have been expelled from places they have lived in for centuries, such as Sulukule in 2007 and Bayramiç in 1970.
+Due to this discrimination, many deny their Romani origins as much as possible and pretend to be Turks.